schematical/ocr-fun/README.md

 The intent might just render a small on screen menu like in our light switch example.

 ###Public vs Private Symbols:
+Since you would want to the database of recognisable symbols/objects in your home private and other organizations like a cities tourist board or an large corporate advertiser would want their symbols to be public we would need to find a way to distinguish.

+In reality this will be done on an app by app level.
+Each app would know your symbols and those that they want publically identifiable.

+Additionally its obvious we should probably release a massive database of symbols.
+Each symbol could be location gated so we don’t end up recognizing the eiffel tower while when your standing in time square.

 ###Disqualifying Rules/Processing Improvements: